ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/pytorch-llama/pytorch-llama-frontend.md

 layout: learningpathall
 ---

 In this section, you will learn how to configure and run the chatbot server as a backend service and create a Streamlit-based frontend.
-This setup will enable you to communicate with the chatbot via a web interface accessible in your browser.
+This setup will enable communication with the chatbot through a web interface accessible in your browser.

 ### Activate the Virtual Environment to install dependencies
-Activate the Python virtual environment you have used in the previous section, incase if its deactivated.
+Activate the Python virtual environment you have used in the previous section, incase its deactivated.

 ```sh
 source torch_env/bin/activate
 ```

 ### Install Additional Tools
-Following are the additional libraries to install:
+Install the additional packages:

 ```sh
 pip3 install streamlit